KACofficial/BuZzDL/README.md

-# BuZz-DL
+# BuZzDL
-BuZz-DL is a feature rich downloader for Bsocial.Buzz Videos.
+BuZzDL is a feature rich downloader for Bsocial.Buzz Videos.
 It supports downloading in almost every format using ffmpeg.

 ## Install